-- When the disaster managers of a nation or a region has to engage in contingency planning to address the challenge of people becoming victims of extremely intense storms, a language based on the value of immediate need (or preventing harm) is required. - When a minister of science of a country has to decide which bouquet of research programmes should be financially reported, he may, on the basis of the medium term needs of the country's poorer population to adapt to the challenge of rising sea levels flooding a large river delta, choose to support that research bouquet that focus on mass migration patterns and alternative settlement needs. - When a scientist (for example a geo-hydrologist) has to determine which questions should inform his research design, he may perhaps consider a wide array of options, and eventually choose those questions that serve the information needs of a population that is struggling to find adequate deposits of ground water for their livestock. - When a Pacific island population find themselves in the situation of having to abandon their land and finding alternative land to permanently settle on, the language that they could use could at the same time appeal to the ethical values of immediate need, solidarity with fellow human beings, and special obligations stemming from having contributed in the past to the causes of climate change. - A botanist studying a certain plant on the highlands of central Africa may stumble inadvertently on the discovery of a population of malaria mosquitoes at an altitude that never could have existed before but now can because of rising average temperatures, may choose to inform local, national and international health organizations about this, acting thus with reference to the duty of acting on the basis of foreknowledge, as well as the duty to share knowledge about matters that can detrimentally affect others.
+- The disaster managers of a nation or a region, who have to engage in contingency planning to address the challenge of people becoming victims of extremely intense storms, may choose a language based on the value of immediate need (or preventing harm) to respond to the challenge. - A minister of science of a country, who has to decide which research programmes should be funded, may, on the basis of the medium term needs of the country's poorer population to adapt to rising sea levels flooding a large river delta, choose to support research that focuses on mass migration patterns and alternative settlement needs. - A scientist (for example a geo-hydrologist) who has to determine which questions should inform his research design, may perhaps consider a wide array of options, and eventually choose those questions that serve the information needs of a population that is struggling to find adequate deposits of ground water for their livestock. - A Pacific island population, who have to abandon their land and find alternative land to permanently settle on, could be expected at the same time appeal to the ethical values of immediate need, solidarity with fellow human beings, and special obligations stemming from having contributed in the past to the causes of climate change. - A botanist studying a certain plant on the highlands of central Africa may stumble inadvertently on the discovery of a population of malaria mosquitoes where they never could have existed before because of rising average temperatures, may choose in spite of disciplinary boundaries to inform local, national and international health organizations about this, acting thus with reference to the duty of acting on the basis of foreknowledge, as well as the duty to share knowledge about matters that can detrimentally affect others.

-On the basis of these examples, it can be concluded that an ethics of climate change is in actual fact not a field of investigation separate from and over and above the phenomenon itself and the actions taken in response to it.
+These examples illustrate that an ethics of climate change is in actual fact not a field of investigation separate from and over and above the phenomenon itself and the actions taken in response to it.
 An ethics of climate change is rather part and parcel of every bit of knowledge gathered about climate change trends, their causes and effects, and every single decision and action based on that knowledge with a view to mitigate or adapt to particular effects of it.

-Climate change ethics is thus not something added on top of other issues related to climate change; it is rather a constitutive part of all of the aspects of climate change and responses to it.
-Therefore, it can be stated unequivocally that climate change cannot be dealt with adequately and properly if these ethical dimensions are not highlighted, well understood, and taken into account in decisions made about responses.
+Climate change ethics is thus not something added on top of other issues related to climate change; it is rather a constitutive part of all of the reasonably justifiable responses to the challenges of climate change.
+Therefore, it can be stated unequivocally that climate change cannot be dealt with adequately and properly if the ethical dimensions discussed in this report are not highlighted, well understood, and taken into account in decisions made about responses.
 The purpose of this report was therefore not to make climate change a (new) theme of ethics, but rather to make ethics a core and necessary element of all and any debate about climate change and its challenges.